mbradds/cp-admin/README.md

-# 🚀 Getting started with Strapi
+# cp-admin

+Admin portal for the [community-profiles](https://github.com/mbradds/community-profiles) web app.
+Created with Strapi and postgresql backend.
+Hosted with Azure App Services.

+## Strapi Instructions

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.